 Sometimes all it takes is a few people to start commenting on a post, participating in challenges, or posting photos to get more people motivated.
 Ask your faculty to take an active role in your online communication with families.
 Having parents and faculty connect online will help foster your community connections.

-The 2020-2021 school year is unlike any other.
+Each school year is unlike any other.
 But, as those in education have proven time and time again, you can rise the meet the challenge to stay connected with families during this challenging time.